Medically reviewed by Drugs.com. Last updated on Nov 7, 2022.

 - Aluminum.
 Taking vitamin C can increase your absorption of aluminum from medications containing aluminum, such as phosphate binders.
 This can be harmful for people with kidney problems.

 - Chemotherapy.
-There is concern that use of antioxidants, such as vitamin C, during chemotherapy might reduce the drug's effect.
+There is concern that use of antioxidants, such as vitamin C, during chemotherapy might reduce the effect of chemotherapy drugs.

 - Estrogen.
-Taking vitamin C with oral contraceptive or hormone replacement therapy might increase your estrogen levels.
+Taking vitamin C with oral contraceptives or hormone replacement therapy might increase your estrogen levels.

 - Protease inhibitors.
 Oral use of vitamin C might reduce the effect of these antiviral drugs.

 - Statins and niacin.
-Taking vitamin C with niacin, which might benefit people with high cholesterol, could reduce niacin's effect.
+When taken with vitamin C, the effects of niacin and statins, which might benefit people with high cholesterol, could be reduced.

-- Warfarin (Coumadin, Jantoven).
+- Warfarin (Jantoven).
 High doses of vitamin C might reduce your response to this anticoagulant.